“Will prices for my flight drop or should I book now?”

 One of the questions we get asked most is: will prices for this flight drop?
 Luckily, one of Google Flights’ incredible tools — Price Alerts — answers that question.

-What is a Google Flights Price Alert?
+What are Google Flights Price Alerts?

 Here’s a quick rundown on how to use Google Flights Price Alerts: Once you’re on the Google Flights homepage, select your origin and destination airports and travel dates.
 Select round-trip or one-way tickets, the number of travelers and which class you want to fly (economy, business, etc.).